Lighting and Rendering

 5 Hours

-Set aside 4-5 hours to complete steps 2-11 below.
+Set aside up to five hours to complete steps 2-12 below.
 Remember to save your work as you go when using Maya.

 1. Review the learning for lighting and rendering to help you with this task.

-2. Watch the provided video demonstration on recreating a 3-point lighting setup in Maya.
+2. Review the video on how to recreate a 3-point lighting setup in Maya.

 3. Download the provided Maya scene File.